garfix/richard-readthedocs/docs/source/introduction/composition.md

 }
 ~~~

-__apply__ is more complex.
-In some cases the structure of a sem is not determined by the node itself, but by one of the child nodes.
-This child node delivers a __template__ this then applied by the parent.
-The first argument of `apply` is thus a template (SemanticTemplate) which is applied to its furter arguments.
+__apply__ is a bit more complex.
+The sem of one child is a __function__ (a `SemanticFunction` object) which is then applied to the sems of other child nodes.
+The Python function `apply` performs this operation.
+The first argument of `apply` is thus a the SemanticFunction, the latter arguments are the sems of the other children.

-In the first rule of the following example `vp_nosub_obj` says: I will use my child `np` as a template to calculate my sem.
+In the first rule of the following example `vp_nosub_obj` says: I will use my child `np` as a function to calculate my sem.
 I will pass it the child `tv` as an argument.
-Two further `np` rules are added as example of how the actual template depends on the inner structure of the `np`.
+Two further `np` rules are added as example of how the actual function depends on the inner structure of the `np`.

 ~~~python
 {